MarkByh/cards/README.md

 ## Dependencies

-This React app uses the following libraries:

-axios: Axios is a promise-based HTTP Client for node.js and the browser.
+Axios (is a promise-based HTTP Client for node.js and the browser)

-react: React lets you build user interfaces out of individual pieces called components.
+React:  react-loader, Context, createContext, useContext, useState, useEffect (React lets you build user interfaces out of individual pieces called components)

+Backend:  Mock API (simple tool that lets you easily mock up APIs, generate custom data, and perform operations on it using RESTful interface.
+It is meant to be used as a prototyping/testing/learning tool)

 # Getting Started

-Make sure you have the following software installed on your system: Node.js To get started with this React app, follow the instructions below.
+To get started with this React app, follow the instructions below.

 ## Installation
+Make sure you have the following software installed on your system: Node.js

 Clone this repository to your local machine or download as a ZIP file.

 Open a terminal or command prompt and navigate to the project's root directory.